Authorization header.

 Initialize the SDK

-When using a server-side SDK, pass your secret key during initialization:Credential types
+When using a server-side SDK, pass your secret key during initialization:Test with Postman

 Find your API keys